 The Mini Scottish Fox Terrier brings all the lovable qualities of these two breeds in one adorable and small package.
 Their intelligence and independence make pet ownership more like a relationship than a dog and his owner.
 While he may challenge you sometimes, he is also sure to entertain you with his quick ability to learn new tricks and eagerness to playful.

 All the Mini Scottish Fox Terrier asks in return is regular exercise and plenty of affection.
 You’ll likely find that no other dog will provide you with as much joy and loyalty.

 - Mini Scottish Fox Terrier Puppies – Before You Buy…

-- What Price are Mini Scottish Fox Terrier Puppies?
+- What’s the Price of Mini Scottish Fox Terrier Puppies?

-- Physical Traits of the Mini Scottish Fox Terrier
+- Temperament & Intelligence of the Mini Scottish Fox Terrier

 - Things to Know When Owning a Mini Scottish Fox Terrier: